H & J Smith: H & J Smith Invercargill (1900 - 2023)

-H & J Smith Remarkables Park (Queenstown)
+H & J Smith Remarkables Park - Queenstown (1971 - 2023)

-The Remarkable Park store is located in the Remarkable Park shopping centre in Frankton.
+The Remarkable Park store was located in the Remarkable Park shopping centre in Frankton.

-The store is the newest and most modern, but still features the traditional cream interior colour scheme of the other stores.
-The store offers limited Cosmetics and Fine Fragrance, Ladies Fashion, Men's Fashion, Kids' World, Lingerie, Accessories, Footwear, Luggage, Giftware, Home Linens, Bedding, and Furniture.
-A major rival for beauty is Unichem Wilkinson's Pharmacy in central Queenstown, which has many of the counters and fragrances H & J has in the flagship Invercargill store.
+The store was the newest and most modern, but still featured the traditional cream interior colour scheme of the other stores.
+The store offered limited Cosmetics and Fine Fragrance, Ladies Fashion, Men's Fashion, Kids Fashion, Nursery, Lingerie, Accessories, Footwear, Luggage, Giftware, Home Linens, Bedding, and Furniture.